NorthStarUAS/aura-hardware-legacy/README.md

 ## Version 2.2 (February 2018)

-Pocketbeagle + Teensy-3.2 + Custom Board (kicad + Oshpark)
+Pocketbeagle + Teensy-3.2 + Custom Board (KiCad + Oshpark)

-The next evolution of the board is a redesign in kicad.
+The next evolution of the board is a redesign in KiCad.
 The main benefit is the ability to order the design from a multitude of board houses, and possibly even do a pick and place shop at some point in the future.
 This gives the most flexibility and less expensive board runs.

 Oshpark is a great inexpensive option.
-They can suck in my kicad pcb file directly, and they are open-source and community-sharing friendly.
+They can suck in my KiCad pcb file directly, and they are open-source and community-sharing friendly.

 Major updates:
-- Switch to the awesome kicad PCB design tool.
+- Switch to the awesome KiCad PCB design tool.
 - Rearrange and move some parts to shrink the board footprint and simplify trace routing.
 - Cleans up a few small goof ups in the v2.0 design.